run-x/opta-docs/content/en/Getting started/local.md

 All these features are supported in the public cloud.
 Opta makes it super-convenient to graduate from Opta Local to any of the big-3 public cloud providers (AWS, Azure or GCP).
 Learn more about Opta for public cloud [here](https://docs.opta.dev/getting-started/).

+## A Note on the Environment and Service Opta Files for Local

+You may take any Opta service file you currently use in a public cloud environment (aws/gcp/azure) and deploy it locally using the `--local` flag in Opta.

+For public cloud providers, opta usually uses an environment yaml file that deploys the infrastucture, and one or more service opta files to deploy applications.
+When you run Opta commands with the `--local` flag on any service opta file, the `environment` key within the service yaml file is ignored and the service is instead deployed on your local Kubernetes cluster.

+The environment opta files contains a key for the `org_name`.
+For local deployment, if you wish to specify the Organization name you can add an `org_name` key to your service opta file.
+The organization defaults to `localorg` if this key is not specified.
+Remember to remove this key from the service yaml files for public clouds (aws/gcp/azure).

 ## Uninstallation and Cleanup